cocos/cocos-docs/en/editor/animation/animation-editor.md

 *Paste the animation data of the last copy* | Ctrl/Cmd + V | Support pasting selected key frames, property tracks, node data *Unselected key frame or event frame or property track* | Esc |-

-> Most shortcut keys are invalid only when the animation editor is focused, except for the shortcut keys of `Enter and Exit Animation Editor` and `Save Animation`.
+> **Note**: most shortcut keys are invalid only when the animation editor is focused, except for the shortcut keys of `Enter and Exit Animation Editor` and `Save Animation`.